List of tallest buildings in Singapore

 Singapore's history of skyscrapers began with the 1939 completion of the 17-storey Cathay Building.
 The 70 m structure was, at the time of its completion, the tallest building in Southeast Asia; it was superseded by the 87 m Asia Insurance Building in 1954, which remained the tallest in Singapore for more than a decade.
 Singapore went through a major building boom in the 1970s and 1980s that resulted from the city's rapid industrialisation.
-During this time OUB Centre (present-day One Raffles Place) became the tallest building in the city-state; the 280 m structure was also the tallest building in the world outside of North America from its 1986 completion until 1989, when the Bank of China Tower in Hong Kong was completed.
+During this time OUB Centre (present-day One Raffles Place) became the tallest building in the city-state; the 280 m structure was also the tallest building in the world outside of North America from its 1986 completion until 1989.
 The skyscraper-building boom continued during the 1990s and 2000s, with 30 skyscrapers at least 140 m tall, many of them residential towers, constructed from 1990 through 2008.

 Since 2000, there has been a sharp increase in the number of skyscrapers under construction in the city area, particularly in the Marina Bay district.
-One project completed in Marina Centre is the Marina Bay Financial Centre, which includes 3 office towers offering 3000000 sqft of office space, 2 residential developments offering 649 apartments and a 176000 sqft retail mall, named Marina Bay Link Mall.
+One project completed in Marina Bay is the Marina Bay Financial Centre, which includes 3 office towers offering 3000000 sqft of office space, 2 residential developments offering 649 apartments and a 176000 sqft retail mall, named Marina Bay Link Mall.
 There are also several new developments in the city's shopping hub, Orchard Road.
 The Orchard Residences is a 218 m, 52-floor tower built in conjunction with ION Orchard, a shopping centre just beside Orchard MRT station.
 In addition, the 245 m Ocean Financial Centre, a 43-floor skyscraper, is built in Raffles Place.
+With the Jurong Lake District envisioned as Singapore's second CBD, more skyscrapers are shaping the skyline there as well.
+The JTC Summit, a 142 m office tower built in 2000, currently stands as the tallest building outside the Central Region of the country.

-With Jurong Lake District envisioned as Singapore's second central business district, more skyscrapers are shaping the skyline there.
-However, its close proximity to Tengah Air Base meant that height restrictions apply there as well.
-The JTC Summit, a 142 m office tower built in 2000, stands as the tallest building outside the Central Region.
+A height restriction imposed on Singapore's central business district (CBD) limits buildings to a maximum height of 280 meters unless special permission to build higher is granted.
+It is in place due to the location of Paya Lebar Air Base.
+After the base's expected decommissioning in 2030, the restriction will be lifted.